twitchyliquid64/gofi/README.md

     	Make network available on 5G as well as 2.4G (default true) -enable_bandsteering
     	Steer clients to 5G network
+  -infoserv string
+    	Address to host the infoserv at.
+Infoserv disabled if not provided.
   -pw string
     	Network password (default "fiog")
   -ssid string